nens/threedi-docs/source/d_2d_tutorial.rst

     :alt: Aggregation Settings

 With the completion of the aggregation settings, we have built a basic working 2D flow model.

+The overview of all settings for this tutorial can be referenced `here <https://docs.google.com/spreadsheets/d/1qHTS0TdwnYaCYRaohDAVvkaGW2sJ1pt8IX31HZ7OcBY/edit?usp=sharing>`_.

 Model validation
 ----------------